 – Smoothies should be nice and thick.
 But it should be the right amount of thickness so that you can either slurp them away with a straw or eat them with a spoon.
 Both work.
 For a super thick smoothie, my trick is to freeze the fruits overnight.
 Then you don’t need the extra ice which can dilute it and make it watery.

-– I also like to use a ratio of 2/3 frozen fruit to 1/3 liquids which in this case is coconut milk because I love the tropical flavour it adds to my smoothies, but you can just as easily use thick yogurt/greek yogurt, skim milk or any other nut milks.
+– I also like to use a ratio of 2/3 frozen fruit to 1/3 liquids which in this case is coconut milk because I love the tropical flavor it adds to my smoothies, but you can just as easily use thick yogurt/greek yogurt, skim milk or any other nut milks.
 Coconut or Nut Milks also make smoothies naturally vegan which is good news for all my vegan friends out there!

 – When I started making smoothies I used to add a ton of oats and flax seeds to them, but they would just make my smoothie thicker – thicker than I liked.
 For the right consistency I add a tablespoon of uncooked instant cooking oats to my smoothie along with fruits and liquids.